Skip to main content

 Fastest starting points

 The fastest path depends on the problem.
-Do not start with a long application if a simple referral call can point you to the right door.
+One phone call may send you to the right office.

 Your situation Start here Reality check

-You need meals, rides, or in-home non-medical support Your county Area Agency on Aging Some services use waitlists or priority rules.
+You need meals, rides, home help, or a senior center Your county Area Agency on Aging Some services use waitlists or priority rules.
 Ask what is open now.

 You care for a spouse, parent, or older relative Arizona Caregiver Resource Line at 1-888-737-7494 Respite funds can run out.
 Ask about support groups and local backup help.

-You need Medicare plan or bill help Arizona SHIP at 1-800-432-4040 SHIP is counseling, not an insurance sales office.
+You need Medicare plan, bill, or fraud help Arizona State Health Insurance Assistance Program at 1-800-432-4040 SHIP gives free counseling.
+It is not an insurance sales office.

-You may need long-term care at home or in a facility ALTCS at 1-888-621-6880 ALTCS needs both financial and medical review.
+You may need long-term care at home or in a facility Arizona Long Term Care System at 1-888-621-6880 ALTCS needs both financial and medical review.
 Missing papers can slow the case.

-You do not know what program fits AZ Links or 2-1-1 Use the AZ Links page for aging and disability resource screening.
+You do not know what program fits AZ Links, 2-1-1, or your county AAA The AZ Links page can help you screen for aging and disability resources.

 Arizona facts that matter for older adults

 Heat is not a side issue in Arizona.
-The state’s 2024 heat mortality report counted 977 heat-related deaths, and 65% of those deaths were among people age 50 or older.
-That is why this guide treats cooling, rides, utility help, and wellness checks as safety needs, not extras.
-Use the ADHS heat report when you need official heat data for planning.
+The state’s 2024 heat report counted 977 heat-related deaths.
+It also reported that 65% of those deaths were among people age 50 or older.
+This is why cooling, rides, utility help, and wellness checks belong in an aging guide.

-Area Agencies on Aging are part of the aging network.
-Arizona DES says AAAs are public or nonprofit agencies chosen by the state to plan and coordinate local services, advocate for older adults, and offer information on programs and supports.
-Many programs are funded through the Older Americans Act, and the DES county directory is the safest place to confirm which office serves your county.
+Arizona DES says AAAs are public or nonprofit agencies chosen by the state to plan and coordinate local services, advocate for older adults, and share program information.
+The DES county directory is the safest place to confirm which office serves your county before you call.

 Arizona Area Agency on Aging directory by county

 Use this table to pick the right first call.
-If you live on tribal land, or you receive services through a tribal program, ask both the county AAA and the tribal AAA contact about the right service path.
-The Arizona Aging directory also lists regional agencies and service areas.
+If you live on tribal land, ask both the county AAA and the tribal AAA contact about the right path.
+The AZ Aging directory also lists regional agencies and service areas.

-Pima County Pima Council on Aging 520-790-7262 Start here for Tucson-area aging, caregiver, Medicare, and home-support questions.
+Pima County Pima Council on Aging 520-790-7262 Agency website Start here for Tucson-area aging, caregiver, Medicare, and home-support questions.

-Apache, Coconino, Navajo, Yavapai Northern Arizona Council of Governments 1-877-521-3500 Start here for northern Arizona and rural-distance service planning.
+Apache, Coconino, Navajo, Yavapai Northern Arizona Council of Governments 1-877-521-3500 Agency website Start here for northern Arizona and rural-distance service planning.

-La Paz, Mohave, Yuma Western Arizona Council of Governments 1-800-782-1886 Start here for western Arizona, border-area needs, meals, and rides.
+La Paz, Mohave, Yuma Western Arizona Council of Governments 1-800-782-1886 Agency website Start here for western Arizona, meals, rides, caregiver support, and ombudsman help.

-Cochise, Graham, Greenlee, Santa Cruz SouthEastern Arizona Governments Organization 520-432-2528 Start here for southeast Arizona, rural counties, and border-area referrals.
+Cochise, Graham, Greenlee, Santa Cruz SouthEastern Arizona Governments Organization 520-432-2528 Agency website Start here for southeast Arizona, rural counties, and border-area referrals.

-Navajo Nation Navajo Nation Division of Aging and Long-Term Care Support 928-871-6869 Start here for Navajo Nation aging services and long-term care support.
+Navajo Nation Navajo Nation Division of Aging and Long-Term Care Support 928-871-6869 Agency website Start here for Navajo Nation aging services, meals, transportation, and long-term support.

 What Arizona AAAs can help with

 AAA staff do not run every benefit.
 Their value is that they know the local doors.
-A good call can save time by telling you whether you need the AAA, AHCCCS, DES, a city program, a legal-aid office, or a facility ombudsman.
+A good call can tell you whether you need the AAA, AHCCCS, DES, a city program, a legal-aid office, a senior center, or a facility ombudsman.

 Service area What it may help with Who may qualify Reality check